craftingcity/The-Known-World/Junie's Characters/Lunna, Paladin Werewolf.md

 ### Session 6 - "Meet the Bride"
 We arrive at Ismark's Estate.
 Outside is a state of disarray, but inside is fine, leading us to learn that Vampires here cannot enter a residence without permission?

-We meet with Ireena, and we take the Burghermister's corpse and coffin
+We meet with Ireena, and we take the Burghermister's corpse and coffin to the Parish in the North side of the Village.